wix-incubator/accord/api.md

 As with any validation framework, Accord faces two design considerations: discovery (which validator should be executed?
 What happens if there are multiple options?) and execution (running the actual validator and obtaining the results).
 Accord solves these dilemmas by:

 * Defining `Validator[T]` as a function from some type under validation `T` to Accord's [result model](#result-model), and
-* Making `Validator[T]` into a typeclass, and dealing with discovery using Scala's normal implicit resolution mechanism.
+* Making `Validator[T]` a typeclass, and leveraging Scala's normal implicit resolution mechanism for discovery.

 This provides a very flexible API with which to scope and execute validators.
-The recommended practice is to place a class's validator in its companion object, thereby making it automatically visible to anyone using the class, but validators can be placed anywhere and resolved explicitly:
+The recommended practice is to place a class's validator in its companion object, thereby making it automatically visible to anyone using the class, but validators can be placed anywhere and resolved explicitly if needed:

 ```scala
 case class Person( name: String, age: Int )